zopencommunity/meta/docs/Guides/Porting.md

 ### Create your first z/OS port leveraging the zopen framework

 Before you begin porting a tool to z/OS, you must first identify the tool or library that you wish to port.
 For the sake of this guide, let's assume we are porting [jq](https://stedolan.github.io/jq/), a lightweight and flexible json parser.
 Next, check if the tool already exists under https://github.com/ZOSOpenTools.
-If it does exist, then please collaborate with the existing author.
+If it does exist, then please collaborate with the existing contributors.

-Begin first by cloning the example repository [zotsamplerepo](https://github.com/ZOSOpenTools/zotsampleport).
+Begin first by cloning the example repository [zotsampleport](https://github.com/ZOSOpenTools/zotsampleport).
 This repository contains the essential elements required to begin porting your application or library to z/OS.
+We will use it as a template for our new project.

 In addition to the zotsamplerepo, you must also clone the https://github.com/ZOSOpenTools/utils repo.
 This repo contains the `zopen` framework and it is what we will use to build, test, and install our port.